 2. Shrooms

-The second of the 5 most common hallucinogens is short for mushrooms.
-These aren’t the mushrooms you get on a sandwich, though.
+The second of the five most common hallucinogens is short for mushrooms.
+However, these aren’t the mushrooms you get on a sandwich, though.
 Unlike LSD, shrooms are a naturally occurring hallucinogen.

 Psilocybin mushrooms typically grow in tropical regions like South America.
 You can also find them growing in some parts of the United States.
-They are sometimes used ceremonially by different cultures, especially by indigenous tribes in Central America.
+Different cultures sometimes use them ceremonially, especially by indigenous tribes in Central America.

 3. PCP

 Phencyclidine (PCP) is often called angel dust.
 Technically, angel dust is a dissociative drug referred to on the street as rocket fuel or love boat.
 In the 1950s, PCP was a common anesthetic.
-Today, it is sold as a powder or liquid and sometimes sprinkled on cigarettes, candy, or marijuana.
+Today, it sells as a powder or liquid and people sometimes sprinkle it on cigarettes, candy, or marijuana.
+PCP users smoke it, swallow it, or mix it with drinks.

 4. Ketamine